OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 **1.6** The organiser grants XING permission to only send invoices to participants in electronic form.

 2\.
-Right of cancellation for consumers
+Right of withdrawal for consumers

-Right of cancellation
+Right of withdrawal

-You may cancel your contractual agreement with XING in writing (e.g. by letter, fax or e-mail) within fourteen (14) days without stating a reason.
+You may withdraw from your contractual agreement with XING in writing (e.g. by letter, fax or e-mail) within fourteen (14) days without stating a reason.
 The two-week period begins upon receipt of these instructions, but not before the contract has been executed, and also not prior to fulfilment of our informational duties as per Article 246 Section 2 in connection with Section 1 (1 and 2) EGBGB, as well as our duties as per Section 312g (1) line 1 BGB in connection with Article 246 Section 3 EGBGB.
-The contract can be cancelled by sending timely notification to:
+You can withdraw from the contract by sending timely notification to:

 XING Events GmbH
 Sandstr.
 33